 Limiting your search results

-Books etc – Includes ebooks, pamphlets, sheet music and more.
+Books etc – ebooks, pamphlets, sheet music and more.
 Excludes maps, pictures and manuscripts.

-Pictures & photographs – Paintings, sketches, posters and photos; many are available online.
+Pictures & photographs – paintings, sketches, posters and photos; many available online.

-Maps – Maps, charts, plans and atlases; many are available online.
+Maps – maps, charts, plans and atlases; many available online.

-Find on shelf – Items you can find on the open shelves in the Library's reading rooms.
+Find on shelf – items you can find on the open shelves.